tc39/proposal-pattern-matching/README.md

   // number, string, boolean, null, or undefined literal
 ```

+The syntax of object and array patterns deliberately hews closely to destructuring which is advantageous for a couple reasons.
+First, it aligns with existing syntax that developers are familiar with.
+Second, it allows pattern matching and destructuring to be used in similar contexts (for example, future proposals for multi-methods or the like).
+However, pattern matching JavaScript values requires in practice requires more expressive power than simple destructuring gives us.
+This proposal adds additional patterns to fill the gaps.
+It may be reasonable to depart further from destructuring to increase the utility and expressiveness of this proposal (e.g. something like #17).

 ## Object Patterns
 Object patterns match objects with certain properties.
 Additional properties may be present on the matched object.
 Examples: